lalicia/50_projects_in_50_days/README.md

 Here I more fought with CSS than anything - the original project used Tailwind but I didn't want to do this so I wrote my own CSS.
 This was fine until trying to get rid of the white edges on the blurred background (which actually were still a problem in the Tailwind version on the course).
 After trying multiple ways of removing this and not having scroll bars, I discovered a stackoverflow on the relationship between position absolute child components and overflow hidden - this is linked in Useful Links - and adding an extra div allowed me to get rid of both my scrollbars and white edges!

+### Quiz App

+I really struggled with state in this one, and from bringing over too much from the vanilla js that actually made my state control more difficult.
+I eventually found a tutorial where I could apply some of the logic as there were enough similarities, but yeah I found state very confusing on this one.

+I also had to research how to have the radio buttons 'reset' when the next question came up, as the previous selection was still showing as checked.
+This took a little testing but was actually easy to implement once I found a good resource. (see below for links)

 ## Other Useful Links

 [Expanding Cards Youtube Tutorial](https://www.youtube.com/watch?v=XmeGQ5cz_aI&t=3300s)